-Why Fostering Agency Is Important in Establishing Household Tech Rules
+Fostering Agency’s Importance in Establishing Family Tech Rules

 From The Terminator to Battlestar Galactica, science fiction has long warned about the ways technology could take over and destroy humanity.
 While these apocalyptic visions sound extreme, many parents do worry about the amount of time their children spend on devices.

 “But the machine ‘takeover’ isn’t always so conspicuous.
 It’s typically much more insidious,” Dilley explains, pointing out how both adults and young people are “obsessively, compulsively, and impulsively” checking and posting on their devices.
 He argues these actions can further disconnect people from one another.

 “When we under-appreciate the massive impact on ourselves and our relationships [by] engaging primarily via texting and social media, our engagements can quickly devolve and become characterized by polarizing dynamics — like groupthink, bullying, resentment, hostility, objectification, ostracization and so on.”